Hello, beautiful readers! It’s my favorite time of the month again when I can finally…

 Decatur Book Festival

-Friday, Sept.
-1–Sunday, Sept.
-3, Downtown Decatur. decaturbookfestival.com
+Friday, Aug.
+31–Sunday, Sept.
+2, Downtown Decatur. decaturbookfestival.com

 Considered the largest independent book festival in the country, there is everything from live music and free food/drink samples to meet & greets with authors and book signings.
 Not to mention an incredible supply of great books for great prices.
 Whether you need to stock up your library or just want to get out for a great day in the city, this is a must-attend event!
-Plus, Emory University is one of the sponsors of this event and will have several tables out advertising books and other works published by our professors.
+Plus, Emory is a presenting sponsor and will have several tables out advertising books and other works published by our professors.
 Free admission.

 Atlanta BeltLine Lantern Parade